What our Clients say

 Anyone who comes to a distribution is helped.
 To receive continuing support we request proof of residency in Sleepy Hollow or Tarrytown and photo ID, such as a passport from any country.

 Our distributions are on the second and fourth Thursday of each month, from 8:15 to 10:30 AM and from 6 to 7 PM, in addition to special seasonal distributions.
 Dates may change because of holidays or inclement weather.

 Want to learn more?

-Our advisory board meets the last Thursday of each month at 8:30 AM at the pantry.
+Our advisory board meets the last week of each month via Zoom at 8:30 AM.
 Meetings are open to all volunteers and those interested in learning more about what we do.
 This is where we brainstorm new ideas and review and improve our pantry.
 Email us for the meeting link!